Central Mortgage Credit Guide - online V4

 iii.
 We suggest you remain in (or increase) your current loan or lease.

 The assessment we need to do before giving you credit assistance

 Before we provide credit assistance to you, we assess whether the particular loan or lease is suitable for you.
 To do this, we need to make reasonable inquiries and verify that:

-the loan or lease or increase will meet your requirements and objectives, and you can meet the proposed repayments.
+The loan or lease or increase will meet your requirements and objectives, and you can meet the proposed repayments without hardship.